nette/schema/readme.md

 // creates '$obj = new Info' and writes to $obj->processRefund and $obj->refundAmount
 ```

-If the class has a constructor, the elements of the structure are passed as named parameters to the constructor (requires PHP 8):
+If the class has a constructor, the elements of the structure are passed as named parameters to the constructor:

 ```php
 class Info